Activate Tableau Server Using the Authorization-To-Run (ATR) Service

 - You often experience maximum activation errors

-Selecting ATR for product activation is a permanent choice that cannot be easily undone.
+Selecting ATR for product activation is a permanent choice that cannot be undone without reinstalling Tableau Server.
 To change this later, you must backup, remove, and then reinstall Tableau Server.

 Note: When using Server ATR with subscription licenses, you do not need to refresh product keys in Tableau Server.
 To renew an expired subscription or make licensing changes, you must identify the new product key in the Tableau Customer Portal and activate it.